Civil Engineering

 CE 555.
 Prestressed Concrete-Analysis and Design.
 3 Credits.

-Materials and systems of pre-stressing; pre-stress losses; pre-tensioned and post-tensioned members; design of pre-stressed concrete beams by service load and ultimate strength methods; flexural design of composite beams and slabs; anchorage zone stresses and reinforcement; shear and torsion.
+Prestressing motivation and history, prestressed concrete and high strength steel properties, pre-tensioned and post-tensioned members, allowable stress analysis and design of prestressed members in flexure, flexural ultimate design of composite and non-composite beams, pre-stress losses, determination of deflection in prestress beams, shear design of prestressed beams, end zone reinforcement.
+CE 555 cannot be taken after completing CE 455.
 Prerequisite: Background/knowledge of reinforced concrete; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 On demand.

 CE 556.
 Numerical and Matrix Methods of Structural Analysis.
 3 Credits.